scikit-hep/scikit-hep.github.io/pages/developers/style.md

 You should always specify args, as the hook's default hides issues - it's designed to avoid configuration, but you should add configuration.
-You can also add items to the virtual environment setup for mypy by pre-commit, for example:
+You can also add items to the virtual environment setup for MyPy by pre-commit, for example:

 ```yaml
     additional_dependencies: [attrs==21.2.0]